 Those summer months are tough (and sweaty), but don’t let them bring your breastfeeding journey down.
 Just keep a few things in mind and you should be able to manage those hot days just fine.

-You need more water – Your baby might be getting all he needs from your breastmilk, but you still need additional hydration during the hotter months.
+Your baby might be getting all he needs from your breastmilk, but you still need additional hydration during the hotter months.
 Increasing your water intake will really help you feel cool during the warm summer.
 You will lose a lot of water and liquid through sweat and breastfeeding.
-If you aren’t a fan of drinking plain water, flavour your water with lemon, mint or any fruit.
-There are also water drops that flavour your water for you.
+If you aren’t a fan of drinking plain water, flavor your water with lemon, mint or any fruit.
+There are also water drops that flavor your water for you.
 Increasing your consumption of watery fruits like watermelon will also really help.

-Don’t fuss too much – Many moms take too much out with them, or worry about blankets, muslin wraps, swaddles and teddies when they feed.
+Many moms take too much out with them, or worry about blankets, muslin wraps, swaddles and teddies when they feed.
 Your baby needs you and your milk, the rest can just cause heat and discomfort.
 Let your baby wear a vest and a nappy, and if you really need a blanket then use a muslin blanket that is light and airy.
 Don’t be too skin-to-skin crazy if you are really hot.
-GIve yourself a break.
+Give yourself a break.

 Summer months can seem like a nightmare, but if you are prepared then they can be some of the most wonderful days around.
 The warm, summer haze is there for days of fun, days of sitting back and relaxing, and days bonding with your precious little one.